Optimal qubit circuits for quantum-enhanced telescopes: Conclusions

-\textit{Conclusions}.---We have proposed two quantum-enhanced long-baseline interferometry schemes that offer improvements over two prior proposals.
-The Gottesman et al. protocol \cite{Gottesman2012} cannot be improved if one is limited by the ancilla, linear optics and measurements in the photon number basis, but the development of nonlinear photonic gates or quantum transducers would enable us to improve it and achieve an optimal phase estimation scheme.
-Such a protocol achieves the maximum allowed value of Fisher information, but (similar to the Gottesman et al. proposal) it consumes one copy of the ancilla state for each time-bin.
-This linear scaling of resources was improved to logarithmic by Khabibloulline et al. by using binary encoding to store the time of arrival of the stellar photon.
+We have proposed two quantum-enhanced long-baseline interferometry schemes that offer improvements over two prior proposals.
+The Gottesman \textit{et al.} protocol \cite{Gottesman2012} cannot be improved if one is limited by the ancilla, linear optics, and measurements in the photon number basis, but the development of nonlinear photonic gates or quantum transducers enables us to improve it and achieve an optimal phase-estimation scheme.
+Such a protocol achieves the maximum allowed value of Fisher information, but (similar to the Gottesman \textit{et al.} proposal) it consumes one copy of the ancilla state for each time bin.
+This linear scaling of resources was improved to logarithmic by Khabiboulline \textit{et al.} by using binary encoding to store the time of arrival of the stellar photon.
 We have modified their scheme to reduce the number of ancilla qubits and gate operations by half.
-This is done by encoding the time-bin information directly into the Bell state ancilla qubits, using controlled phase gates instead of using intermediary memory qubits with controlled NOT gates.
+This is done by encoding the time bin information directly into the Bell-state ancilla qubits, using controlled phase gates instead of using intermediary memory qubits with controlled NOT gates.